TheSocialDigits/thesocialdigits-jquery/README.md

 ### Fetch template metadata from own server

-By default the product metadata used to render the template is fetched from The Social Digits API and only data provided in the datafeed is provided.
+By default the product metadata used to render the template is fetched from The Social Digits API and only data provided in the datafeed is accessible.
 In order to provide more flexibility you can fetch this data from your own servers by implementing the datasource function in the configuration as demonstrated below: